pandas-dev/pandas/doc/pandas-2.0/source/internal-architecture.rst

 consisting of multiple arrays of data) whose categories are some other logical type.

-For historical reasons, **pandas never developed a clear semantic separation in its user API between logical and physical data types**.
+For historical reasons, **pandas never developed a clear or clean semantic separation in its user API between logical and physical data types**.
 Also, the addition of new, pandas-only "synthetic" dtypes that are unknown to NumPy (like categorical, datetimetz, etc.) has expanded this conflation considerably.
 If you also consider pandas's custom missing / NULL data behavior, the addition of ad hoc missing data semantics to a physical NumPy data type created, by the